intcreator/intcreator.com/public/data/pages/tech.md

 - [Web Synth](http://13.59.194.205:3000/)
 - [Simple BYU](https://simple-byu.firebaseapp.com/)

 If you want a highly customized site built from the ground up (like these) or even if you want a simpler WordPress, Wix, or SquareSpace site, I can help you out.
+This includes purchasing a domain name (like intcreator.com), hosting content, adding music and photos, etc.  I can also fix bugs or annoyances on sites you already have set up.

 ## Consulting